 Excepted Benefits Final Rule to Include Limited Wraparound Benefits

-The Departments of Labor, Health and Human Services and Treasury recently released final rules concerning the definition of excepted benefits.
+The Departments of Labor, Health and Human Services and Treasury released final rules concerning the definition of excepted benefits.
 As a reminder, excepted benefits must either be provided under a separate policy of insurance, or not be an integral part of the group health plan, whether insured or self-insured.

 To whom does this apply?